ffuf/ffuf/README.md

   - New
   - Changed
     - Limit the use of `-e` (extensions) to a single keyword: FUZZ
+    - Take 429 responses into account when -sa (stop on all error cases) is used

 - v0.12
   - New